Taking expired Robitussin is generally not recommended due to reduced effectiveness and potential safety concerns.

 Can I Take Expired Robitussin Safely?

 Taking expired Robitussin is generally not recommended.
-While it may not cause severe harm, the medication’s effectiveness can be significantly reduced, and there is a potential risk of irritation or allergic reactions from degraded ingredients.
+While a small accidental amount may not cause severe harm in many cases, the medication’s effectiveness can be reduced, and its quality is no longer guaranteed after the expiration date.

 What Happens If I Take Expired Robitussin?

 Expired Robitussin may have less potency, meaning it might not relieve cough or cold symptoms effectively.
-Additionally, breakdown products could irritate your stomach or cause allergic responses, especially if the syrup has been stored improperly.
+Additionally, degraded or poorly stored syrup could cause irritation, stomach upset, or unexpected reactions in sensitive individuals.

 How Long After Expiration Can I Use Robitussin?